analysis-tools-dev/website-old/content/blog/static-analysis-is-broken/index.md

 ---
-title: Static Analysis Is Broken - Let’s Fix It
+title: Static Analysis Is Broken - Let’s Fix It!
 date: "2020-08-19T20:00:00.000Z"
 ---

 Static analysis is great!
 It helps improve code quality by inspecting source code without even running it.
-There are hundreds of great tools to choose from — many are free or open-source.
+There are hundreds of great tools to choose from — many are free or [open-source](https://github.com/analysis-tools-dev).
 Unfortunately, many projects still don’t make use of static analysis tools for various reasons.

 Our mission is to fix that by building an open platform for comparing static analysis tools.
 All code is open-source and backed by the community.
-We’re proud to count 192 individual contributors on Github so far.
+We’re proud to count [192 individual contributors on Github](https://github.com/analysis-tools-dev/static-analysis/graphs/contributors) so far.
 With this website, we aim to make static analysis accessible to even more people.

 ## What Is Static Analysis?